VOLTTRON/openeis/documentation/developer_doc/unit_testing_applications.md

     Destroying test database for alias 'default'...

 Similar to the error, `nose` will give a traceback to the failure, which test failed, and how many tests failed.
+*TODO: Commit message on changeset 667509f5d1931c71364fc0b80368e3ea0101aa59 states that `nose` has been replaced by `py.test`.
+How does this affect not only the statement above, but the entirety of this document?*